-Everyone should have a will, and there are a number of ways to get yours done and drafted.
-From solicitors to do-it-yourself wills, see what to expect, what you’ll pay, and how to choose what’s right for you.
+Everyone should have a will, and there are several ways of getting yours written.
+From solicitors to do-it-yourself wills, read what to expect, what you’ll pay, and how to choose what’s right for you.

 It’s your choice

 You might feel confident writing it yourself, but be careful.

 For a will to be valid, you need to meet certain conditions.
 It’s easy to make a mistake, so be sure you are familiar with the rules.
 If in doubt speak to an expert.

 There are three main options to choose from:

 Read on to decide which is best for you – then pick one and get started.
 But whatever you do, don’t do nothing.